Soboth Reservoir

 Soboth reservoir (German: Stausee Soboth or Soboth See, Slovene: Jezero Sobote) is an artificial reservoir in Austria created in 1990 when an embankment dam on the Feistritz stream was created to power the Koralpe hydroelectric power plant.
-The artificial lake is located in the Koralpe mountain range, near the Soboth village, beside the road connecting Lavamünd and Graz, close to the Soboth Pass near Slovenian-Austrian border.
-Its elevation is about 1080 m above the sea level.
+The artificial lake is located in the Koralpe mountain range, near the Soboth village, beside the road connecting Lavamünd and Graz, close to the Soboth Pass near the Slovenian-Austrian border.
+Its elevation is about 1080 m above sea level.
 Its natural drainage basin has an area of 29.7 km².
-The reservoir is around 2 km long and up to 500 m wide, has the surface of 0.8 km2 and is up to 80 m deep.
-In summer the lake is a popular place for swimming due to its clean water, cooler climate due to high elevation, and natural surroundings consisting of spruce-covered hills.
+The reservoir is around 2 km long and up to 500 m wide, has a surface area of 0.8 km2 and is up to 80 m deep.
+In summer, the lake is a popular place for swimming due to its clean water, cooler climate due to its high elevation, and natural surroundings consisting of spruce-covered hills.

 Koralpe power plant

 The Koralpe power plant was constructed between 1987 and 1991 as a passive storage power station.
 Between 2009 and 2011, the power plant was expanded into a pumped-storage power station.

-The 50 MW station is located on the banks of the Drava river close to Lavamünd, at the elevation of 339 m above the sea level.
-Water is routed from the reservoir to the power plant via a five kilometers long pressure tunnel and a three kilometers long pressure line.
+The 50 MW station is located on the banks of the Drava River close to Lavamünd, at an elevation of 339 m above sea level.
+Water is routed from the reservoir to the power plant via a five-kilometer-long pressure tunnel and a three-kilometer-long pressure line.
 The maximal height difference of the pipeline is 735.5 m.